 Look for the backlinks with high external links.
 Most of the time, these are crappy links that you should disavow.
 However, manually check each one before taking your decision.

-To sort your dofollow backlinks by their number of external links, click on “External” on the top right.
-Monitor Backlinks will display all the backlinks that have more than 100 external links.
+To sort your dofollow backlinks by their number of external links, click on the “Ext” column:

-Do you want more examples?
-The link from the screenshot below caught my attention because it had 4k external backlinks.
+The links from the screenshot above caught my attention because they had thousands of external backlinks.

 Remember that it’s not always the case that links with high external backlinks are bad, and must be disavowed.
 Here’s an example of a link with 101 external links, that should not be removed.